 At Albany Center Gallery (ACG), we believe that art should be accessible to everyone.
 This includes creating, admiring, and supporting creative works.
 For this reason, all of ACG’s exhibitions, receptions, and artist interviews are free and open to the public.
 The exhibitions are chosen based on topics that engage a broad and diverse audience.

-ACG is more than a simple art gallery that showcases high-quality exhibitions.
+ACG is more than an art gallery that showcases high-quality exhibitions.
 It focuses on creating and providing opportunities for regional artists, offering impactful programming and outreach, inspiring young creatives, and introducing community members to thoughtful artwork, all while collaborating with local businesses and fostering an inclusive, welcoming art space for individuals of all backgrounds.

 Art has been proven by countless scholarly articles to build self-confidence, foster dialogue, promote exploration of society and the individual, provide economic opportunity, and produce numerous other benefits.
 We hope to foster an environment where individuals from all paths of life feel included and welcomed.
 ACG is dedicated to promoting diversity, inclusion, and equality in all of its community interactions.
 This means that all volunteers, interns, employees, and other individuals associated with ACG, whatever their race, gender identity, sex, education, ability (physical or mental), sexual orientation, income or financial status, nation of origin, and ethnicity feel heard and valued.
 Accessibility of art and the opportunity to create is a driving force for our mission.

 The gallery space is fully handicapped accessible.